Slovak government plans 1 billion euro a month in help for firms, workers

-Prime Minister Igor Matovic’s four-party center-right coalition took power on March 21 after opposition parties unseated the long-ruling Smer party in a February election.
+Prime Minister Igor Matovic’s four-party centre-right coalition took power on March 21 after opposition parties unseated the long-ruling Smer party in a February election.

 New finance minister Eduard Heger said the aid package, under which the state will pay 80% of wages for employees at firms forced to shut, would be the biggest in Slovak history.